gbgabiola/notes/quotes.md

 > "Tension is who you think you should be.
 Relaxation is who you are." - Unknown

 > "The master has failed more times than the beginner has even tried." - Stephen McCranie

+> "First, solve the problem.
+Then, write the code." - John Johnson

+>